 Many repair stations do not take the time required to custom fit parts or perform extra services to make the engines perform at their best.
 It is because they are not allowed to by the repair station manual.
 When new piston rings come out of the box many fast build shops do not check the end gap or try to adjust it.
 Our rings are adjusted to the minimum gap allowed by the overhaul manual this gives better compression, more power, and longer life.
 At Annual inspection the engine compression is tested with an Orifice differential tester, there are 2 sizes of orifice used.
-For cylinders over 5 inches a .060 orifice is used and smaller engines .040 as marked on the image to the left.
+For cylinders over 5 inches in diameter a .060 orifice is used and smaller engines .040 as marked on the image to the left.
 If your ring gap is worn to .040 the compression test will fail and you will usually replace the cylinder.
 Our ring gaps are .007 new cylinders I have seen ring gaps of .015 I have seen overhauled cylinders with ring gaps of .030 as the rings wear the gap keeps getting bigger.
 Some engines have very low oil consumption, which means there is not much oil left on the cylinder wall to lubricate the ring and it is going to wear faster.
-Chrome-plated rings wear the best but the cylinder wall can get rusty, cast iron rings are used on a chrome-plated cylinder and do not make it until overhaul, but last much longer if sitting a lot.
-Nickel Silicon Carbide (NiC3) plated cylinders scratch easily and cannot be repaired, great for the engine manufactures.
+Chrome-plated rings wear the best but the cylinder wall can get rusty, cast iron rings are used on a chrome-plated cylinder and do not make it until overhaul because they are softer, but since they are not being used as much will last longer.
+New Nickel Silicon Carbide (NiC3) plated cylinders scratch easily and cannot be repaired, they have a very hard surface but if dirt scratches them you have to throw away the cylinder and are also very sensitive to overheating, you can destroy a set of new cylinders by leaning improperly, great for the engine manufactures.
 Steel Nitrided cylinders and chrome rings wear the best.
 Piston rings have a small surface area and the most movement, thus the piston rings need the hard chrome coating for wear.
 Combining the corrosion-resistant surface of wear-resistant nitrided steel cylinders and chrome rings will consistently give good compression all the way past TBO.
 I have had flight schools run them to 4000 hours and still have high compression.

-Cutting open your Oil filter at every oil change is your first line of defense against in-flight engine failure, the image you make a forced landing in a field due to no oil pressure, while you have several unopened oil filters back at the hangar full of metal that we're giving you a warning.
-I have seen engines that do not show any problem on oil analysis and the filter is full of metal chips.
-Your second choice is Oil analysis, it can tell who when it is time to overhaul the engine as well as warn you of an impending failure.
+You do not want to be forced to land in a field while you have several unopened oil filters back at the hangar full of metal that you have not looked at.
+Your second choice is Oil analysis, I have seen engines that do not show any problem on oil analysis and the filter is full of metal chips.
+The metal is too big to pass through the filter and does not get sent into the Laboratory in the sample.
+Still, it can help tell who when it is time to overhaul the engine as well as warn you of an impending failure.
 If you show high lead it can mean your bearings are starting to wear and it is time for an overhaul.
 If then the high lead stabilizes and you have high steel now it will be time for a new crankshaft.
 I have seen high silicone and the intake tube was torn pulling in sand and dust.
-Oil analysis is microscopic, all the materials they are looking for pass right through the filter, I have seen camshafts go bad worn to a nub and they show high iron on analysis but find nothing in the filter, Oil analysis looks at the rate of increase of many particular metals, so the more times you take a sample, the better picture you have of what is going on.
+Oil analysis is microscopic, all the materials they are looking for pass right through the filter, I have seen camshafts worn to a nub and they show high iron on analysis but find nothing in the filter, Oil analysis looks at the rate of increase of many particular metals, so the more times you take a sample, the better picture you have of what is going on.
 It is not a perfect system but it is the only one we have.

 Engine overhauls can be completed to new limits or service limits.
 The manufacturer has established serviceable limits for parts that are worn but do not require replacement, the manufacturer offers a service limit overhaul themselves.
 The Manufacturer is the only one who can offer a (zero time) overhaul.
 Everyone else can only be a 0 SMOH but total time on that engine will continue.
 Service limits usually allow 1 to 3 thousandth of an inch wear beyond new limits.
-An $1,800 shaft may be worn .001 over new limit but it is still a perfectly good part.
+A $1,800 shaft may be worn .001 over the new limit but it is still a perfectly good part.
 For engines that meet new limits, we will sign off the engine as "overhauled engine to factory new limits" otherwise it is "overhauled IAW manufactures overhaul manual".
-Both are 0 SMOH, Both Continental and Lycoming now have a long list of mandatory replacement Items.
-The only way you can not meet the new limits requirement is if the cylinders are worn and you do not want to replace them with new.
+Both are 0 SMOH, Both Continental and Lycoming now have a long list of mandatory replacement Items so most of the time the part has to be replaced no matter what condition it is in.

-There is only one more option, IRAN and that is Inspect And Repair As Necessary, This engine is not able to be logged as an Overhaul.
+There is only one more option, IRAN and that is Inspect And Repair As Necessary, This engine overhaul is not able to be logged as an Overhaul.
 We call it refurbished.
 TSMOH continues.
-It is better to have a good strong running engine than a weak leaky power-plant.
+If money is an issue, It is better to have a good strong high time running engine than a weak leaky power-plant.

-Aircraft engines were originally designed for frequent disassembly and inspection not a complete renewing of all components to new limits.
-If the engine is not overheated and the oil is changed regularly it will make it to TBO still looking brand new, as far as the lower end is concerned.
-Cylinders have a hard life but should still reach TBO in operational condition if not overheated.
-We consult with you the owner first before replacing any parts other than normal bearings and gaskets.
-The manufacturer has minimum requirements that must be met in order for Ly coming, Continental, Pratt & Whitney and other aviation engine repairs to be considered an overhaul.
+Aircraft engines were originally designed for frequent disassembly and inspection to ensure reliability.
+Not a complete rebuilding of all components to new limits every 2000 hours.
+Someone figured out if they put mandatory replacement parts at overhaul in a Service bulletin they will sell a lot more parts even if there is nothing wrong with the old ones.
+If the engine is not overheated and the oil is changed regularly if it is run often and everything is perfect. it will make it to TBO still looking brand new inside as far as the lower end is concerned.
+Cylinders have a hard life and occasionally reach TBO if not overheated.

 Lycoming engine camshafts are located at the top of the engine, they do not have any provision for providing oil to the camshaft or the lifters until the crankshaft throws some oil up to it.
 So if you start your engine after sitting a long time the Camshaft will be running dry.
 Especially if you use thin multi-grade oil.
-Multi-grade oil starts out as 20 Weight oil and they use additives to make it thicker as it warms up, these additives break down as you use it.
+Multi-grade oil starts out as 20 Weight oil and they use additives to make it thicker as it warms up, these additives break down as you use it and it remains 20 weight when you need 50.
 If you put a drop of Aeroshell 100W on the wall and a drop of 20W50 next to it, you will find the !00W remains in place much longer.
 I have found a high incidence of wear on the multi-grades, I do not know if it is because the additive broke down or because of lack of protection at startup.
 I have also found oil additives provide no additional protection against wear, I have seen new cams destroyed at 700 hours using additives as well as ones that do not, But mostly more using multi-grades.
 One large flight school I serviced switched to multi-grade to save some money and lost 7 camshafts that winter.
-I have had problems getting Superior rings to the seat, Lycoming stopped selling the oversize rings I need to tighten up the ring gaps.
-I used to use 100 mineral oil for break-in and I think it provides too much lubrication for the rings to wear in.
-I have switched to multi-grade Oil for break-in and it seems to be working better.
+I have had problems getting Superior piston rings to seat or wear into the cylinder, and started using multigrade for breaking in the rings because it does not provide as much lubrication as Aeroshell 100 mineral oil.

 No engine can exceed TBO if it is overheated.
 Oil will start to oxidize and coke up at 315 degrees F. If CHT's exceed 400F, oil dripping on the hot exhaust valve stem will burn, causing valve guide wear, sticking, as well as glaze the cylinder walls causing piston ring wear.
 The way that a piston cools is by transmitting its heat through the rings to the cylinder wall.
 When the piston overheats the rings stick in the piston ring groove, then can no longer transfer heat to the cylinder.
 The burnt oil starts to form an insulating layer on top of the ring that looks like burnt oil on a frying pan.
 The rings then stick in the groove and will break scratching the cylinder wall and allowing hot exhaust gasses to blow by the piston, contaminating the oil with black carbon residue, and increasing oil temperature.
 This hot gas will melt the side of the piston causing it to seize up.